kamelnetworks/sonic/bcmsh.md

    * Show internal representation of VTEP destinations.
  * `dump chg l2x`
    * Dump all known L2 destinations including those reachable over VXLAN.
+ * `portmod info pm`
+   * Shows overview of what ports are mapped to which SerDes and physical lanes.
+ * `portmod eyescan port=5 mode=fast lane=0`
+   * Show eye diagram for the first lane on logical port 5.

 You can tell SONiC to use debug level logging on things related to SAI with the command `swssloglevel -l SAI_LOG_LEVEL_DEBUG -s -a`.